onetwosri/no-teleport-olm/lightning cycle olm.md

 When setting up world scythe, you want to do a specific set of attacks/actions that ensures that the first special you encounter will be either crystals or lightning.
 These vary depending on which attack you kill the hand at:

 ##### Scenario 1: Killing mage hand from the mage side safespot
-1. Scythe (on tick)
+1. Scythe (on tick) at the thumb
-2. Lance (1t after olm), then run mage side to keep the head facing center
+2. Lance (1t after olm) at the thumb, then run mage side to keep the head facing center
 3. Scythe again on your way to the melee safespot
 4. If you get auto'd 1t before your attack at the thumb, then continue to the melee safespot to turn the head.
 Otherwise stop 1 square short of the melee safespot and tank the next auto before stepping over